Gime5/frontend/README.md

-# AngularExample
+# Gime5 Frontend

-This project is a template to show how to configure an angular 2 project with angular-cli and angular2-materialize.
+This project is configured to be an angular 2 project with angular-cli and angular2-materialize.
-Please have a look at the commits.